aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 1. Select **Review + Create** and **Create**.

-    **Note**: Please wait unitil deployment gets success it can take up to 45 minutes to create a virtual network gateway.
+    **Note**: Please wait until deployment gets success it can take up to 45 minutes to create a virtual network gateway.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.